verlok/verlok.github.io/about/index.md

 I'm a GitHub fan and the proud creator of many open-source projects, [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) amongst others.

+I currently work at [Cognizant Netcentric](https://www.netcentric.biz) as web performance consultant, and product owner for a RUM tool we are developing.
+[More on LinkedIn](https://linkedin.com/in/andreaverlicchi).

 I love nature in all of its forms and - when I'm not geeking around - I love cycling, hiking, eating local food, and all kinds of foreign and regional languages and cultures.

-My current job at [Netcentric](https://www.netcentric.biz) is focused on web performance optimisation.
-[More on LinkedIn](https://linkedin.com/in/andreaverlicchi)